All Episodes

 Tomorrow, this is Tuesday, right?

-So tomorrow, Sean Hannity from Fox News is uh coming to the EIB Southern Command to videotape yet another interview.
+So tomorrow, Sean Hannity from Fox News is coming to the EIB Southern Command to videotape yet another interview.

-Now, the last time this happened, it created the media fire storm of the year, where I repeated and explained my comment, yes, I want Obama to fail.
+Now, the last time this happened, it created the media firestorm of the year where I repeated and explained my comment.

-All of those Republicans, all of you Republicans who admonish me for saying I want Obama to fail.
+All of those Republicans, all of you Republicans who admonish me for saying I want Obama to fail, all of you Republicans say, no, no, no, we want our president to succeed.

 I assume you are supporting Obama nationalizing Chrysler and General Motors.

-I assume that you are endorsing the coming massive tax increases to help defray some of those uh budget deficits.
+I assume that you are endorsing the coming massive tax increases to help defray some of those budget deficits.

-And I suppose that you Republicans who were hoping and saying no, we don't want our president to fail.
+And I suppose that you Republicans who were hoping and saying, no, we don't want our president to fail.

 We want our president to succeed.

-I I guess you Republicans are thus endorsing the coming nationalizing of health care.
+I guess you Republicans are thus endorsing the coming nationalizing of health care.

 It's what he's doing.

-He's getting it done, he's getting what he wants.
+He's getting what he wants.

 So if you wanted Obama to succeed, you got it.